Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 Before 2013, Wigan Athletic was trophy-less in their 81-year history, but its FA Cup history had not seen success as its 1987 run was the best Wigan achieved in the tournament.
 But things changed in 2013 when a favorable draw and an emphatic 3-0 victory at Goodison Park against Everton helped Wigan Athletic reach its first-ever FA Cup final.

 Only Manchester City stood in Wigan Athletic's way.

-Manchester City had a star-studded roster looking to get some form of silverware, but the task was made difficult in the 84th minute when Pablo Zabaleta's sending off reduced the team to 10 men.
-Assured of playing in Europe for the first time, Wigan had nothing to lose, even if they only made one substitution, a move that seem unfathomable.
+Manchester City had a star-studded roster looking to get some form of silverware, but the task was made difficult in the 84th minute when Pablo Zabaleta's sending-off reduced the team to 10 men.
+Assured of playing in Europe for the first time, Wigan had nothing to lose, even if they only made one substitution, a move that seems unfathomable.
 He had come on to replace Jordi Gomez, but Ben Watson had a traumatic experience just six months earlier.
 During a Premier League match against Liverpool, Watson broke his leg, and his return seemed doubtful, especially with Wigan struggling to survive in the Premier League.

 But Watson returned on May 4 in Wigan's 3-2 victory over West Bromwich Albion.
 In the FA Cup Final, the match remained scoreless until Shaun Maloney delivered a corner kick in which Watson headed in toward the net.

 Wigan had won its first-ever trophy, but that would be short-lived.
 Three days later, Wigan Athletic became the first FA Cup winner to be relegated in the same season when it lost to Arsenal.
 But Watson's game-winning goal made the 2013 FA Cup Final one of the best upsets in the tournament in 25 years.